Welcome to Hope for Caribbean Kids, Inc.

 Haiti is the poorest country in the Western Hemisphere, the most “food-insecure” country in the Western Hemisphere and the second most insecure in the world.
 Safe drinking water, adequate medical care and sufficient food are scarce.
 The 2010 earthquake took the lives of more than 316,000 people.
 The cholera epidemic has taken thousands more lives.
 Additionally, tuberculosis, HIV/AIDS and other infectious diseases continue to be major causes of death.

-Although not significantly affected by the 2010 earthquake, Mare Blanche and their surrounding Baie d’Orange community are among the poorest of the poor in Haiti.
-Mare Blanche is educating 300+ students in a cramped storage room with uneven dirt floors.
-The overflow of students sit on benches outside or inside the church.
+Marre Blanche, Haiti is the specific location in Haiti to which God has called Hope for Caribbean Kids, Inc. It is the focus of their work and ministry.
+Marre Blanche and the surrounding Baie d’Orange community are among the poorest of the poor in Haiti.
+When founders, Richard and Iva Presberry, arrived, the Marre Blanche school had 300+ students in a cramped storage room with uneven dirt floors.
+The overflow of students sat on benches outside or inside the church.

-Currently, there are no vehicles, few animals and no jobs except for family gardens.
-Due to hurricane damaged crops, lost seed, extended droughts, depleted top soil, clay and rocky terrain they are scarcely able to feed their families, leaving them without additional produce they could sell at the market.
+The organization purchased Marre Blanche’s only motorized vehicle, a motorcycle.
+They have few animals and no jobs.
+They live off the land.
+However, due to hurricane damaged crops, lost seed, extended droughts, depleted top soil, clay and rocky terrain they are scarcely able to feed their families, leaving them without additional produce they could sell at the market.
 There is no health care.
 When a child is sick, parents who can afford to pay must walk the child 3 ½ hours to health care.
 In years past people have died trying to walk to the nearest health care services facility.